 Scholars and practitioners increasingly recognize the importance of social and economic rights and livelihoods to any ‘durable solution’ for refugee crises.
 This paper illustrates the ways in which charter cities can achieve these aims while also providing long-term benefits and sustainable development for local communities.
 Though integration at the national policy level is always more protective than localized policy, it is not always possible.
 In the absence of national-level policy changes, charter cities can generate immediate improvements for refugees’ living conditions and access to livelihood options while simultaneously demonstrating the benefits of integration to national governments.
 Over time this demonstration effect can help overcome the political obstacles to more just, equitable, and effective refugee responses.

-The statistics characterizing the state of global displacement are staggering.
-The number of forcibly displaced people worldwide increased by more than 35 million over the last ten years, rising from 43.3 million in 2009 to 80 million in 2020.
-That number represents the highest count on record by the United Nations High Commissioner for Refugees (UNHCR).
-Of this figure, 26 million are recognized as refugees under UNHCR’s legal definition.
-Many more who are not recognized by UNHCR are considered de facto refugees or are asylum seekers who have not yet received a determination of refugee status.
-There is an urgent moral and practical need for sustainable policy responses that meet refugees’ needs, as well as those of the local communities and governments in the areas where they live.
+The statistics characterizing the state of global displacement today boggle the mind.
+Data from the United Nations High Commissioner for Refugees (UNHCR) shows that the number of forcibly displaced people worldwide increased by more than 35 million over the last ten years, rising from 43.3 million1 to 80 million2 between 2009 and mid-2020.
+That number represents UNHCR’s highest count on record.
+Of this figure, 26 million are recognized as refugees under UNHCR’s legal definition and many more are considered to be de facto refugees.